CafeVariomeUoL/EPND/README.md

 > **HTTP Request Method : GET**

-/info that MUST return information (metadata) about the Beacon service and the organization supporting it
+/info MUST return information (metadata) about the Beacon service and the organization supporting it

 <h3 id="-example-request-and-response-for-info-"> Example response for info </h3>